Know all About Cinnamon Oil : Origin, Active Components and More

 A cinnamon tree grew in moist well-drained soil.
-The leaves of plant are oval in shape, young leaves are red and mature to a deep green color.
-Flowers are greenish to yellow and are borne in cluster.
-The fruit is dark drupe.
+The leaves of the plant are oval in shape, and young leaves are red and mature to a deep green color.
+Flowers are greenish to yellow and are borne in clusters.
+The fruit is a dark drupe.
 Cinnamon was highly valued in the Indian traditional medicinal system.
 It has been used to treat various health disorders.

-It can blend well with lavender oil, cedarwood oil, orange oil, lemon oil and neroli oil.
+It can blend well with Lavender oil, Cedarwood oil, Orange oil, Lemon oil, and Neroli oil.

 BOTANICAL NAME: CINNAMOMUM VERUM and CINNAMOMUM ZEYLANICUM

-Know Extraction Method, Properties and Chemical Composition
+How to Make Cinnamon Oil, Know Properties and Chemical Composition

 The oil is extracted from the bark of the cinnamon tree by using steam distillation method.

 Cinnamon oil has a clear yellow to brownish color.
-Soluble in ethyl alcohol, vegetable oil and glacial acetic acid.
+Soluble in ethyl alcohol, vegetable oil, and glacial acetic acid.
 Cinnamon oil is volatile in nature.

 MELTING POINT- -7.5C